Important Update (As of February 19, 2014)

 The Settlement Administrator has mailed payments and/or deposited payments into claimants’ bank accounts if indicated on your claim form.
 Payments deposited to your bank account will be listed as “LivingSocial Settlement.”

-Important Update (as of January 8, 2014)
+Important Update (As of January 8, 2014)

 By order dated December 12, 2013, the D.C.
 Court of Appeals dismissed the appeal of the district court’s grant of final approval of the Settlement.
-Accordingly, the district court’s Memorandum Opinion granting final approval of the Settlement and Final Judgment, dated March 22, 2013, have been affirmed.
+Accordingly, the district court’s Memorandum Opinion granting final approval of the Settlement and Final Judgment, dated March 22, 2013, has been affirmed.
 Pursuant to paragraph 1.17 of the Settlement Agreement, the Final Settlement Date is December 18, 2013.

 Overview Of The Proposed Settlement